markspar/AzureStartStop/README.md

  * The JobId_g can be used to find the specific job in the runbook job list (enter quid in the search query), the specific errors can be found in the error entries.
  ![image](https://user-images.githubusercontent.com/31252279/151740702-b9f6410b-ffe4-47b7-9bbb-a57047c257f7.png)

+ ## Version 1.3
+Fixed thursday tag issue, added support in code for easier addition of new schedule tokens

  ## Version 1.2
 Updated to add debug flag (set to TRUE to enable), fixed issue with stop/start requests not being issued unless 0000 or 2424 code was used.